-A six-step process is implemented in preliminary due diligence to assess the risk profile of a third party, including policy review, desktop searches, as well as geographic and sectoral exposure assessments.
-If the party receives a low preliminary risk profile, the third party can be progressed to the decision-making process.
-A medium or high preliminary risk profile, however, necessitates detailed due diligence assessment.
+A multi-step process is implemented in preliminary due diligence to assess the risk profile of a third party, including policy review, desktop searches, as well as geographic and sectoral exposure assessments.
+If the party receives a low preliminary risk profile, the third party can be progressed to the decision- making process.
+A medium or high preliminary risk profile, however, necessitates a detailed due diligence assessment.

 Detailed due diligence entails providing the third-party organisation with a detailed modern slavery questionnaire and related FAQs, requesting its completion and submission within a specified timeframe.
-We also conduct further desktop searches using any additional search portals/subscription sites/resources that were not previously made available during the Preliminary Due Diligence.
-After this additional information and documentation gathering, we will determine a final risk rating for the third party.

-Findings assessed to be high risk (or at times all levels of risk) will then be raised to the Board, where it is elected that suppliers may be taken further in the tender process, whereupon a decision will be made on a case-by-case basis by the Board and external advisers as to whether the consideration of the third party should be discontinued.
-While ongoing purchases are relatively limited in the business, engaged third parties will be subject to the ongoing risk assessment and management processes outlined in the section above.
+Concerns or gaps arising from the detailed due diligence are raised to the Board, whereupon a decision will be made on a case-by-case basis as to whether the consideration of the third party should be discontinued.

-6. Training
+Engaged material suppliers will be subject to the ongoing risk assessment and management processes outlined in the section above.

+TRAINING

-Human rights, modern slavery, and ESG requirements, in addition to those relating to financial crime and anti-money laundering, are integrated into the Companies' Supplier Code of Conduct and key team members undertook a high level of training during the 2021 and 2022 years.
-This was further improved on in the subsequent 2023 financial year.
-The Companies adopted and integrated further training procedures and processes relating to modern slavery in 2023.
+Human rights, modern slavery, and ESG requirements, in addition to those relating to financial crime and anti-money laundering, are integrated into the Companies' Supplier Code of Conduct.

-The Supplier Code of Conduct and embedded practices across investment, procurement and senior leadership teams aim to integrate modern slavery best practice and training into day-to-day operations for our staff and reminds colleagues of our principles relating to modern slavery, our approach to ethical decision-making, and how to raise issues and concerns.
+The Supplier Code of Conduct and embedded practices across the Companies aim to integrate modern slavery best practice and training into day-to-day operations for our staff and reminds colleagues of our principles relating to modern slavery, our approach to ethical decision-making, and how to raise issues and concerns.